This is a Hungarian recipe that I was thinking to try since a while, and finally today I decided to do it.

 It’s a recipe I discovered on a Hungarian cookbook and on Youtube, made by one of the most famous food writers/TV conductors in Hungary (Borbás Marcsi), and probably my favorite because she is probably the only one that really focuses on the traditional recipes through all the country, she searches deep, and she does it always keeping the focus on good quality ingredients and asking also to some of the best professionals in the country.

-I did some little changes on her recipe, but all in all it’s still that cake 🙂 I added some yolks because I like to have more color, I put just a little bit more sugar in the dough, and I reduced the yeast amount (I prefer to use just what’s enough and give some more time to leaven).
+I did some little changes on her recipe, but all in all it’s still that cake 🙂 I added some yolks because I like to have more color, I put just a little bit more sugar in the dough, and I reduced the yeast amount (I prefer to use just what’s enough).

 From what I understood after some researches, normally this cake is made, traditionally, for important events in the families, and normally it is made with butter/oil and not with pumpkin seed oil.
 But that’s exactly the version that attracted my eyes, and I think it’s very interesting and particular, and I can tell you it’s very good.